What is RSV?

 RSV (respiratory synctial virus) respiratory virus that is extremely contagious.
 It’s also very common and most children have it before the age of two.

-While it may just appear as a cold in many children, it’s also one of the most common reasons for hospitalizations of babies.
+While it may just appear as “the common cold” in many children, it’s also one of the most common reasons for hospitalizations of babies.

 And you never know how your baby will react to it.
 They might just get the sniffles, or they may end up in the hospital like my boys.